Portland Water Quality at a Glance

 Get Free Lead Testing

-Portland Water Bureau offers free lead-in-water testing for residents.
-Request a kit online at portland.gov/water/water-quality/test-your-water-lead or call 503-823-7525.
-Priority testing is available for households with children and pregnant women.
+Portland Water Bureau offers free lead-in-water testing for all residents in the service area.
+Request a kit online at portland.gov/water/water-quality/test-your-water-lead or call the Water Quality Line at 503-823-7525.
+Priority testing is available for households with children under six and pregnant women.
+Use our water quality checker for a quick local overview.

 Flush Your Pipes

-If water hasn’t been used for 6+ hours, run cold water for 3 minutes or until it feels noticeably colder.
-Always use cold water for drinking and cooking to minimize potential lead exposure from household plumbing.
+If water hasn’t been used for six or more hours, run cold water for at least three minutes — or until it feels noticeably colder — before drinking or cooking.
+Always use cold water (not hot) for drinking, cooking, and preparing baby formula, as hot water is more likely to dissolve lead from plumbing components.
+Sign up for source water change notifications at portland.gov/water.

 Clean Your Aerator